-- 1. The Fund is a legally independent fund (fonds commun de placement) under the laws of the Grand Duchy of Luxembourg, which is composed of securities and other assets, and is managed by ODDO BHF Asset Management Lux, a public limited company under Luxembourg law (the "Management Company"), in its own name for the common account of the holders of units (the "unitholders").
-Unitholders have a fractional co-ownership interest in the Fund's assets in proportion to their holding. - 2.
-The Management Company invests the Fund assets separately from its own assets in accordance with the principle of risk spreading.
-The resultant rights are issued to unitholders in the form of unit confirmations in accordance with Section 10 of these Management Regulations (the "Fund units"). - 3.
+- 3. The Management Company invests the sub-fund assets separately from its own assets in accordance with the principle of risk-spreading.
+The resultant rights are issued to unitholders in the form of unit confirmations in accordance with Section 10 of these Management Regulations (the "fund units"). - 4.
 Upon purchasing units, unitholders accept the Management Regulations and any approved and published changes thereto.
-The current version of these Management Regulations and any changes are filed with the Commercial Register at the District Court of Luxembourg, with a filing notice published in the Recueil Electronique des Sociétés et Associations, the official gazette of the Grand Duchy of Luxembourg (RESA).
+The current version of these Management Regulations and any changes are filed with the Commercial Register at the District Court of Luxembourg, with a filing notice published in the Recueil Electronique des Sociétés et Associations, the official gazette of the Grand Duchy of Luxembourg (RESA). - 5.
+The Fund currency is the euro.